WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

   * Tap the **Play icon** to play back the recording.
   * Tap the **Pause icon** to stop the playback when it is at a verse ending.
   * Other ways of finding the correct spot in the recording:
-      *	Use the press-hold-drag action to move the playback forward or backward until the verse division is on the blue line.
+      *	Use the tap-hold-drag action to move the playback forward or backward until the verse division is on the blue line.
     OR
       * Tap in the bottom waveform.
 4. To add the verse marker, tap the **white flag** on the yellow bar at the bottom right of the screen.
 5. If there is another verse to mark: Continue to listen to the playback for the next ending of a verse.
-6. If you need to move a verse marker, you can use the press-hold-drag action to move a verse marker flag forward or backward on the waveform.
+6. If you need to move a verse marker, you can use the tap-hold-drag action to move a verse marker flag forward or backward on the waveform.
 7. When there are no more verse markers to place – Tap the back icon (Android back) found under the yellow bar.
 8. The Edit screen opens and shows the verse markers.
 Tap the **Save icon** at the bottom right of the screen to save and return to Project Management.